Spatio-temporal fusion of reanalysis and in situ data for censored threshold exceedances of PM2.5: Case Study: PM Air Pollution in the Greater London Region

 \subsection{Basis dimension selection}

 We conducted a sensitivity analysis using a leave-one-site-out validation approach to determine the optimal number of dimensions, $m$, for the basis functions that model the temporal trends of the scale parameters $\sigma_{u_y,i},\sigma_{u_x,i}$.
 These parameters define the matrices $\Phi_i$ and $\Psi_i$; see \eqref{eq:scales}.
 The analysis evaluated changes in root mean square error (RMSE), mean absolute error (MAE), and the mean width of 95\% predictive intervals (mean PI) for values of $m$ ranging from 5 to 150.
 Results averaged across all locations and presented in Figure~\ref{fig:appendix_basis} of the Supplementary Material show minimal improvements in RMSE, MAE, and mean PI width beyond $m=60$.
-Since the number of parameters scales with $8nm$ (where $n$ is the number of locations), higher values of $m$ incur substantial computational costs.
-Thus, we set $m=60$ as it represents the smallest dimension at which further improvements are negligible, balancing accuracy and computational efficiency.
+Since the dominant contribution to the latent dimension comes from the basis-expansion coefficients, their total number is of order $8mn$.
+This count arises from four coefficient blocks, $\alpha,\beta,c,d$, each of size $m\times n$, repeated for the two data sources.
+Clearly, higher values of $m$ incur substantial computational costs.
+Therefore, we set $m=60$ as it represents the smallest dimension at which further improvements are negligible, balancing accuracy and computational efficiency.